UOA-CS732-S1-2026/cs732-tech-tutorial-lnuo026/README.md

 - Tap the 🦴 refresh button to reposition the dog and change its animation
 - Tap the dog house to toggle a color change
 - Tap the sign board to open a message input, leave a note that appears on the sign
-- Tap the dog to trigger the run animation and a dialog bubble
+- Tap the dog to trigger a random animation and a dialog bubble

 ---
 ### Key Concepts Covered